Coolhikinggear.com

 Always think safety first and how you can maximize the enjoyment of your day without taking any unnecessary risks.
 I think it is fine to push the boat out a little but only within your capabilities, in a safe and sensible (there’s that word again) manner.

 I lead groups in the mountains and one of the biggest causes of people getting into difficulty in the mountains that I have come across, is bad preparation and lack of knowledge.
-I would guess that 95% of this is easily preventable, and there is plenty of information to keep you safe, that is freely available before you ever set out.

 Get online and do some research about all you need to prepare for, or even better speak with someone who has hiked the trail you want to hike, hiking clubs and associations are an excellent resource for this.